The Giving Account

 A QCD can provide several potential benefits.
 It may be a suitable giving strategy for donors who:

 Although qualified charitable distributions can be a good option in the right circumstances, they may not be the best charitable giving strategy for everyone.
 For example, if you have securities that have grown in value since you bought them, it may make more sense and provide greater tax benefit to donate them to charity instead of taking a QCD.
-Learn more about how a QCD compares to a donation of appreciated securities.

 Additionally, if you prefer to take a tax deduction in the current year and then support charities over time, as you can when you contribute to a donor-advised fund, a QCD may not be the right option.